sonlhcsuit/consituency-2-dependency/README.md

 └── data.Train.conllu
 ```

-## How to run it ?
+## How to use MST?
+- go to `/srv/constituent`
 - MST, require Dev Test Train as single files.
 ```
 python3 main.py train mst -p data/
 ```
 - Formatted single files are generated.
-There are 2 files called `mst.evaluate.sh` & `mst.train.sh` are generated also.
+They also are copied to `MSTParser` within data folder
 ```
 data
 ├── Dev